High-Performance-Computing/Project/ProblemStatement.md

 Source: https://docs.nvidia.com/gameworks/content/developertools/desktop/analysis/report/cudaexperiments/kernellevel/achievedoccupancy.htm

-We manage to increase the GPU occupancy.
+### Increasing the GPU occupancy

 ![](GPU1.png)

-We see that initially, the occupancy is 0%.
-We manage to increase this:
+We see that initially, the GPU occupancy is 0%.
+At this stage, the bottleneck of our architecture was the preprocessing, which prevented our GPUs from efficiently accessing the data.
+After resolving this issues, we manageed to increase the GPU occupancy

 ![](GPU2.png)